Does Car Insurance Cover Catalytic Converter Theft?

 MONEYGEEK EXPERT TIP

-"Catalytic converter theft has surged over the past few years because these devices contain precious metals like platinum, palladium and rhodium that thieves can sell quickly.
+"Catalytic converter theft surged from 2020 to 2022 because these devices contain precious metals like platinum, palladium and rhodium that thieves can sell quickly.
+Despite stricter regulations, catalytic converter theft is once again on the rise.
 A comprehensive policy is your main financial safeguard here.
 Without it, you're looking at a high repair bill for a part a thief can remove in under two minutes."

 — Mark Fitzpatrick, Licensed Insurance Agent